Save and copy projects

 - Click OK.

-NVivo (Release 1) for Windows can work with projects saved on network drives, however, by default, when you open such a project a copy is saved locally on your computer in a temporary file.
-All saves are written to the local copy until you close the project, when the .nvp project file on the network drive is updated.
+You can save projects on network drives, however, by default, when you open such a project a copy is saved locally on your computer in a temporary file.
+All saves are written to the local copy until you close the project, when the .nvp project file on the network drive is updated (hence, always ensure a project is fully closed before shutting down NVivo, or you could lose data).

-You can change NVivo to update the original file version on the network drive each time you save:
+Optionally, set NVivo to save to the network drive each time you save:

 - On the General tab, under Performance, for Update projects on network drives, click:

-- On save to update the project file on the network drive each time NVivo is saved, or
+- On save to save the project file on the network drive each time you save, or

 - On close to save all changes to a local temporary file and update the project file on the network drive only when the project is closed.